Semigroup actions on sets and the Burnside ring: Action reversing functors

-\begin{proof} For any $I$-set $X$, the function given by for $g\in \InvE(X)$ and $i,j,k,l \in I$.
-It is straightforward to check that this function is equivariant since on both $\InvE(X)$ and $\InvE\circ \InvE(X)$ the right actions are trivial.
-We have and so that $\ev(X)$ and $\Phi_X$ are mutual inverses.
+defined by $\ev (f)=f(1)(1)$.
+If $\gamma$ is the inverse of the inverse action on $A$, i.e. action on $\rMap (\lMap (A))$, then we have by equivariance of $f(i)$ this is equal to hence, $\ev$ is equivariant.
+Then $\ev$ defines a natural transformation from $\InvE\circ \InvE$ to $\InvE$.
+When $I$ is a commutative monoid, we have the following proposition: \begin{proposition} If $I$ is a commutative monoid then $\ev$ defines a natural isomorphism from $\InvE\circ \InvE$ to $\InvE$. \end{proposition} \begin{proof} For any $I$-set $A$, the function given by for $g\in \InvE(A)$ and $i,j,k,l \in I$.
+It is straightforward to check that this function is equivariant since on both $\InvE(A)$ and $\InvE\circ \InvE(A)$, the right actions are trivial.
+We have and so that $\ev $ and $\Phi_A$ are mutual inverses.
 This completes the proof. \end{proof}